anisul-Islam/java-documentation-code/README.md

     - user is valid or not by checking username,password
     - Pattern related program

-- Array Data structure
+- Data structure
+  - Array
     - introduction to array
     - sum and average
     - maximum and minimum
     - for each in array
     - 2d array
     - array matrix
     - sum of diagonal, upper triangle, lower triangle elements of a matrix
     - array output test
     - array sorting
+  - ArrayList
+  - LinkedList
+  - HashMap
+  - HashSet
+- String
+  - String
+  - StringBuffer
-- Array Data structure
+  - StringBuilder
+- Date & Time